 To quantify the effects of the number and familiarity of objects on children’s looking, along with any developmental trends, we planned to fit a linear mixed-effects regression.
 Mixed-effects models account for both fixed and random factors (such as participants and stimuli).
 Compared with traditional ANOVA approaches, these models provide a more accurate estimate of whether results will generalize beyond the participants and items that were sampled (Baayen, Davidson, & Bates, 2008).
 As recommended by Barr, Levy, Scheepers, and Tily (2013), we begin with a maximal model and trim according to our standard laboratory procedures : number of looks ~ number of objects * familiarity * phase * age in months + (number of objects * familiarity | subject) + (1 | item).
 Random effects are denoted by parentheses.
 This model specification was preregistered, as noted above.

-Results and Discussion
+Results

 Accuracy